adrian15/pythonhelloworld-debianpackage/README.md

 ```
 apt-get install debhelper
 ```

+## This is not the formal way of packaging Python programs

 This is my way of packaging a Python hello world into a Debian package.
 This is not the suggested way of doing so but it worked for me and I learnt a lot while making it.